Transport protection rules

 Additional RMS templates can be created in the on-premises AD RMS deployment to meet rights protection requirements in your organization.

 If a rights policy template is removed from the AD RMS server, you must modify any transport protection rules that use the removed template.
 If a transport protection rule continues to use a rights policy template that's been removed, the AD RMS server will fail to license the content to any of the recipients, and a non-delivery report (NDR) will be delivered to the sender.

 In Windows Server 2008 and later, rights policy templates can be archived instead of deleted.
 Archived templates can still be used to license content, but when you create or modify a transport protection rule, archived templates aren't included in the list of templates.

 For more information about creating AD RMS templates, see AD RMS Rights Policy Templates Deployment Step-by-Step Guide.

 Automatic protection using transport protection rules

-Messages containing business critical information or PII can be identified by using a combination of transport rule conditions, including regular expressions to identify text patterns such as social security numbers.
+Messages containing business-critical information or personal information can be identified by using a combination of transport rule conditions, including regular expressions to identify text patterns such as social security numbers.
 Organizations require different levels of protection for sensitive information.
 Some information may be restricted to employees, contractors, or partners; while other information may be restricted only to full-time employees.
 The desired level of protection can be applied to messages by applying an appropriate rights policy template.
 For example, users may mark messages or email attachments as Company Confidential.
 As illustrated in the following figure, you can create a transport protection rule to inspect message content for the words "Company Confidential", and automatically IRM-protect the message.